i-MSCP/plugins/incubator/RoundcubePlugins/roundcube-plugins/rcguard/README.md

 Contact
 ----------------------------------------

-This is my first plugin, so please let me know what you think about it!
+The original author of this plugin is Denny Lin (dennylin93@hs.ntnu.edu.tw).
+I forked it some years ago to quickly add reCAPTCHA v2.0 and the larry skin and because the project issues were taking too long to be answered.

-Comments and suggestions are welcome.
+Comments and suggestions are welcome (preferentially via issues).

-Email: dennylin93@hs.ntnu.edu.tw
+Email: [Diana Soares][email]

+[email]: mailto:diana.soares@gmail.com